The invasion of Ukraine has seen a plethora of new sanctions instigated by many countries against leading politicians, businesspeople, and entities...

 Leads can enter the database through marketing channels or be created manually.
 This is where your sales funnel starts.
 If data is inaccurate at this stage, it will affect all the funnel stages that come ahead.

 When leads are converted to qualified, they become contacts.
 Duplicity is one of the biggest data quality issues with Contacts.
-Having multiple contacts linked to an account makes it difficult for the sales department to offer personalized service.
+Having multiple contacts linked to an account makes it difficult for the sales department to offer personalised service.
 This can also affect the efficacy of marketing campaigns.

 When leads are qualified, the company they are linked to becomes an account.
 Accounts can have multiple contacts linked to them.
 Hence, duplication of records is a big data quality concern here.
 At the same time, an account must have at least 1 contact linked to it.
 Hence, missing data can also be a data quality issue.